Measuring sampling plan utility in post-marketing surveillance of medical products: Interpreting utility in post-marketing surveillance

 \subsubsection{Classification objective}

 A classification objective looks to correctly identify nodes that are significant sources of SFPs.
 Identification is determined through classification threshold $\threshold$.
-Nodes with estimated SFP rates above $\threshold$ are classified as significant SFP sources; otherwise, they are classified as insignificant sources.
+Nodes with estimated SFP rates above $\threshold$ are classified as significant SFP sources, and corrective action is taken.

 \paragraph{Classification score} Let